awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 To view the settings for your |env|, choose the title inside of the :guilabel:`my-demo-environment` card.

-To return to the IDE for your |env|, do one of the following:
+To return to the IDE for your |env|, do one of the following.

 * Choose your web browser's back button, and then choose :guilabel:`Open IDE` inside of the :guilabel:`my-demo-environment` card.
 * In the navigation breadcrumb, choose :guilabel:`Your environments`, and then choose :guilabel:`Open IDE` inside of the :guilabel:`my-demo-environment` card.